Skip to main content

 Self-criticism is isolating.

-The point is, we all suffer, we all do things we shouldn’t, and we all do things we should.
+The point is that we all suffer, do things we shouldn’t, and do things we should.

 Focus on your commonality rather than seeing yourself as different.